windler/godepg/README.md

 # godepg
-`godepg` generates a dependency graph for a go package using `graphviz`.
+`godepg` generates a dependency graph for a project using `graphviz`.
+Currently, the following laguages are supported:
+* go
+* php (composer)

 1. [Prerequisites](#prerequisites)
 2. [Installation](#installation)